Healthcare professionals and patients in a clinical setting

 It all started with a really bad back, which I initially thought was another squash injury.
 But the weeks passed, and it just got worse.

-Mark, who had a stem cell transplant to treat multiple myeloma in 2017.
+Mark, who had a stem cell transplant to treat multiple myeloma.
 You can read his story on our blog.